muarshad01/Golang_Programming_Language/README.md

 ## Go workspace

 ```
-<goworkaspace>	# one folder - any name, any location, with three directories
+<goworkaspace>	# one folder - any name, any location, with three sub-directories
   |--bin
   |--pkg
   |--src